Two Years After Quitting My Job, I Found Myself Building in Canada

 What I did not expect was how quickly AI would move.
 When I read SITUATIONAL AWARENESS in 2024, I was already excited.
 Many things that felt distant then feel close now.

 I sometimes wonder what would have happened if I had left ten years earlier.
 Maybe I would have taken a completely different path.
 Maybe I would have made more money and found bigger opportunities.
-But that would have been another timeline, and it would not necessarily have given me the same ease and freedom I have now.
+But that would have been another timeline, and it would not necessarily have given me the ease and freedom I have now.

 Blog post image

-Overall, I am happy with the choice.
+On the whole, I am happy with the choice.

 A lot of the time, I would just sit around, let my mind go blank, lie down, or do nothing at all.
-It sounds wasteful, but those blank spaces slowly helped me figure out what I actually wanted to do.
+It sounds wasteful, but those blank spaces are what slowly helped me figure out what I actually wanted to do.

-For now, I want to stay optimistic and keep investing in things I actually care about.
+For now, I want to stay optimistic and keep investing in the things I actually care about.
 Move first.
 Let the rest come slowly.

 What's next

-No matter how much I complain about immigration policy, I still have to keep moving.
+However much I complain about immigration policy, I still have to keep moving.

 What I want most is to join a small, strong, AI-native team that cares about the product itself.
 A team that moves fast, works directly with real users, and is willing to rethink products, interfaces, and the way people work.